Home > Alternative Loans

 Alternative (private) loans are administered and processed by private lending institutions to be used for educational costs after exhausting potentially more favorable federal and state financial aid options first.

-Visit ELMSelect to search for an alternate loan product.
+to search for an Alternate Loan.

 - Is the interest rate variable or fixed?
 A variable interest rate can change, but a fixed interest rate will stay the same as long as you have the loan.

 - Is the interest capitalized?
 If it is, the amount of money you ultimately owe increases as the interest accrues over time.

 - Is there an origination fee?
 Origination fees are charged by some lenders to cover their cost to process your loan.

 - Are there fees for paying off the loan early?